keeganmjgreen/3D-Printed-Sensors-Development-Platform/Using-SolidWorks-to-Customize-Your-Force-Sensor.md

     <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Using-SolidWorks-to-Customize-Your-Force-Sensor/Exit-Sketch.png" style="zoom:50%;" /> \
     ​

 Do this do vary the maximum deflection of the cantilever beam under a given load/force, particularly being applied to its free end, where the maximum deflection happens.
-Approximate the deflection of a beam without notc using this formula:
+Approximate the deflection of a beam without notch using this formula:

 $$ \sf \text{maximum deflection} = \dfrac{4 \left( \text{force} \right) \left( \text{beam length} \right)^3}{\left( \text{Young's modulus of the material} \right) \left( \text{beam width} \right) \left( \text{beam thickness} \right)^3} $$